surprisetalk/croak/README.md

 Make this into a higher-level programming language!
 That would be a huge "selling-point" -- computer-assisted proofs, type-checking/safety, playgrounds/workbooks, easier sharing, etc.

 In editors, use "literate mathematics".
 Unindented is English, and indented is math.
 This fits nicely into existing formats like markdown.

+This is going to become "Quack", and the music notation will be called "Chirp".

 ### RESEARCH